Antonio (The Merchant of Venice): Act 4

 Antonio is ready to die, having seen his friend one last time, but he does not have to.
 Shylock is fooled by Portia who points out that there is a loophole in his contract.
 He omitted the request to shed blood in taking the pound of flesh.
 As he can not remove the flesh without taking blood which he did not ask for the bond is forfeit.
 Since Shylock is so insistent on absolute adherence to the law he is made to lose his bond and since he as a foreigner attempted to harm the life of a Venetian he is himself subject to punishment.
 Shylock leaves without his revenge with the added pain of having lost a portion of his wealth and his identity as a Jew through forced conversion.

 Antonio and Bassanio leave together with Gratiano and run into the doctor and clerk still in disguise.
-They praise the doctor and insist on proffering favors onto "him".
+They praise the doctor and insist on proffering favours to "him".
 At first Portia protests but then decides to test Bassanio's love for her by asking for the ring she gave him which she made him swear never to part with as a symbol of their love.
-Not realizing the doctor is Portia in disguise Bassanio refuses to part with it but later after Antonio convinces him that surely his wife would understand that he did it for the person who saved his friend he sends to ring with Gratiano to the doctor.
+Not realizing the doctor is Portia in disguise Bassanio refuses to part with it but later after Antonio convinces him that surely his wife would understand that he did it for the person who saved his friend.
+He sends Gratiano to give the ring to the doctor.
 Nerissa then manages to secure the ring she gave Gratiano from him as well.